Montana Earth Science Picture of the Week

 Ash from an ancient Oregon Volcano?

 This photo was taken 12 miles northeast of Helena, Montana.
 It shows a layer of ash from an ancient volcanic eruption in Oregon.
-Volcanic ash is formed when an explosive eruption shatters part of the volcanic mountain (rock) into a glass-like dust.
-Geologists can determine where ash originated by comparing its chemical compostion with the compositions of volcanoes found in the region.
+Volcanic ash is formed when gases cause lava to explode into tiny fragments and/or the eruption shatters part of the volcanic mountain (rock) into a glass-like dust.
+Geologists can determine where ash originated by comparing its chemical composition with the compositions of volcanoes found in the region.
 The layer shown in the photo formed as a result of the explosive eruption of Mt.
 Mazama 7,700 years ago.

-An even more impressive example of a volcanic eruption happened in southern Idaho 10 million years ago.
-Several rhinos at an ancient waterhole in Nebrasksa were buried beneath 8 feet of ash from this eruption.
+An even more impressive example of a volcanic eruption happened in southern Idaho over 12 million years ago.
+Several rhinos at an ancient waterhole in Nebraska were buried beneath 8 feet of ash from this eruption.
+CLICK HERE to learn more about that event.

 HOT LINKS